-What is a Subordination Agreement?
+What is an SBA Subordination Agreement?

-Can EIDL Loans be Subordinated?
+Can EIDL Loans be Subordinated to a Factoring Company?

-- What is a Subordination Agreement?
+- What is an SBA Subordination Agreement?

 - Can an SBA Loan be Subordinated?